 Some drugs that we take regularly may decrease the bioavailability of certain nutrients.
 Some common examples include; aspirin can decrease vitamin C, vitamins A, C, E, and folic acid may block lipitors effects, corticosteroids decrease vitamin D and calcium, and diuretics decrease electrolytes.
 These are just a few examples.

 Interestingly, certain nutrients can inhibit or decrease the absorption of other nutrients.
 One example of this process is calcium blocking iron absorption, they compete for the same absorption sites.

-While some nutrients can decrease others the opposite effect is possible as well, by increasing some nutrient absorption.
+While some nutrients can decrease others, the opposite effect is possible as well, by increasing some nutrient absorption.
 A classic example of this is vitamin C increasing the absorption ability of iron.
-When tomatoes are cooked in olive oil it has been shown to increase the absorption of lycopene.
-Turmeric is an excellent anti-inflammatory and its absorption is increased by addin black pepper to the formulation of recipe.
+When tomatoes are cooked in olive oil, it has been shown to increase the absorption of lycopene.
+Turmeric is an excellent anti-inflammatory and its absorption is increased by adding black pepper to the formulation of recipe.
 Vitamin D is added to milk because it increases calcium’s ability to reach the bones and be absorbed.

 Fun fact: Hawaii is the only American state that grows coffee.

 The ultimate coffee lover solution.
 Codeage multi collagen powder provides five collagen types enriched with the delicious taste of Kona coffee beans, one of the most exclusive coffees in the world.
 Treat yourself to a wonderfully smooth instant coffee while enjoying your collagen drink!

 - 5 types of collagen supplement including types I, II, III, V and X from 5 different sources